Dommcat/reading-notes/102/class5.md

 # Class 5 Reading Notes: Design web pages with CSS

 Summary: This class is about web design or how the website looks using a styling language called CSS.
+This topic is important because as any judgy developer would say...looks are important.
+Don't judge me bro!

 What is CSS?